 Figure 3: BERT performing spam classification

-BERT takes a sentence as input, performs a word-embedding technique on all of the tokens, feeds these tokens through it’s encoders (see Figure 2), then sends it through a classifier to output a classification based on the probability of the input being spam or not spam.
+BERT takes a sentence as input, performs a word-embedding technique on all of the tokens, feeds these tokens through its encoders (see Figure 2), then sends it through a classifier to output a classification based on the probability of the input being spam or not spam.

 In addition to spam classification, BERT can also do fact-checking at a high level.
 The tokenization process for BERT means that it takes words or parts of words that it recognizes from its training and turns them into word-embeddings.
 A word embedding is a vectorized text encoding, i.e. when a token is turned into a relatively high-dimensional vector representation.
 Usually, a word embedding is a vector of size 300 for a given token; a token is usually a word, but a token could also be one part of a word, or a hyphenated set of words, etc. These word embedding vectors have been developed internally by BERT itself for the purpose of identifying words (or pairs of words) that can be assembled to represent words from its dictionary.
 This word-embedding process allows it to perform vector/matrix calculations for the test data mentioned previously in this chapter.
 BERT’s input, along with word/token embedding also represents the token’s position within the text as well as representations of sentences; this concept is relevant for multi-sentence tasks.
 Our paraphrase classification problem relies on this multi-sentence tokenization.